-Full copies of ERE Outputs are required to allow a panel to assess their quality through a detailed examination.
+Full copies of ERE Outputs are required to allow a panel to assess their quality.
 Panels are expected to examine a proportion of ERE Outputs so that assessment of quality is based on the quality of the output itself.
 Without this expectation, panels would be reliant solely on proxies for quality, such as venue and citation information.
-Each panel has developed panel-specific guidelines that specify the proportion of ERE Outputs each panel intends to examine in detail.

 The ERE Output must be available in a form that allows panels to make a fair assessment of the quality.
-For example, a panel member would not be able to assess the quality of a book only on the basis of a table of contents and bibliographic information.
+For example, a reviewer would not be able to assess the quality of a book only on the basis of a table of contents and bibliographic information.